Maximum light during winter or at least 3 to 4 hours of direct sunlight daily.

 Loss of leaves can be due to very low or very high temperatures, underwatering or overwatering.
 Poor lighting can also cause premature leaf drop.

 Cut back plants to 4 to 6 inches in late spring (May), after flowering.
 Repot in fresh potting soil.They can be grown outdoors after the danger of frost has passed.
-Fertilize every two weeks with a regular fertilizer.
+Fertilize every two weeks with a liquid all-purpose fertilizer.
 Water your plants frequently during the summer months and protect from hot summer sun.
 Pinch off new tips until mid-August or start new cuttings in July or August.
 You should leave 4 to 5 strong new stems to grow.